 What is an essential oil and how do they work?

-Immediately upon smelling an essential oil (which are volatile liquids distilled from wood, grasses, flowers, resin, fruit and seeds), the palate in the nose transports a message to the limbic system in the brain, which is the seat of emotions and memories.
+Immediately upon smelling an essential oil (which are liquids distilled from wood, grasses, flowers, resin, fruit and seeds), the palate in the nose transports a message to the limbic system in the brain, which is the seat of emotions and memories.
 The brain then releases chemistry throughout the body based on the chemical code from the oils.
 This is how essential oils can successfully change a person’s physical or emotional feeling.
 Some oils promote feelings of relaxation and calmness in the mind whereas others work with body to reduce aches and pains.

 Getting Started: what do you want your potion to do?

 Essential oils may smell great, but they’re therapeutic first and foremost.
 What do you want your potion to do for you?
-Individually, they can be a natural antihistamine (hello, Chamomile!), work as an antidepressant (oh Benzoin, how I love you), or give you boost of energy (Lemon works like a charm!).
+Individually, they can be a natural antihistamine (hello, Chamomile!), work as an antidepressant (oh Benzoin, how we love you), or give you boost of energy (Lemon works like a charm!).
 But just like people don’t fit under just one title, neither do essential oils.
 They fit into many different categories, so if you’re drawn to one oil and unsure as to why, then look up that oil’s properties.
-You may be pleasantly surprised to see that essential oil multitask for you and help with stiff muscles and stress & tension.
-The main rule of thumb when mixing oils: don’t mix a stimulating oil if your goal is to get more sleep!
+You may be pleasantly surprised to see that specific oil multitask for you and help with stiff muscles and stress & tension.
+The main rule of thumb when blending essential oils: don’t mix a stimulating oil if your goal is to get more sleep!
 Other than that, go with your smell preference and your health needs.

 If you want to reduce pain or inflammation, look for oils that contain analgesic properties.
 Most oils derived from trees – Fir, Cypress, etc. – are good choices.
 Look for antibacterial and antiviral properties to boost the immune system, and look for carminative oils to support digestion.